thomaslaurenson/MQTT-Subscription-Examples/README.md

-# MQTTRetriever
+# MQTT Subscription Application Examples for IoT Projects

+A sample of simple applications that can subscribe to topics from an MQTT broker.

+## js-mtt-websockets-demo

-A simple live online web application that can subscribe to topics from an MQTT broker over websockets.
-You can use the web application here: [https://www.thomaslaurenson.com/MQTTRetriever/](https://www.thomaslaurenson.com/MQTTRetriever/).
+A simple web application that can subscribe to MQTT topics from an MQTT broker using websockets.
+Provides a simple user interface to enter in hostname/IP address, port number and MQTT topic.